 The Elders provide spiritual leadership for the Congregation.
 The Elders must be male members in good standing, meet the requirements of 1 Timothy 3:1-7 and Titus 1:6-9, and be in full agreement with the Articles of Faith.
 Any candidate for elder must be a member of the Church and must have been a regular attender (as determined by the Board) for a minimum of two years.
-This minimum applies only to lay elders elected from within the Congregation.
-Each Pastor who is called to minister in this Congregation is qualified as an Elder through the hiring process.
+This minimum applies only to non-staff elders elected from within the Congregation.